What Can Learned Intrinsic Rewards Capture?: Introduction

 How should we measure the usefulness of a learned reward function?
 Ideally, we would like to measure the effect the learned reward function has on the learning dynamics.
 Of course, learning happens over multiple episodes, indeed it happens over an entire lifetime.
 Therefore, we choose \emph{lifetime return}, the cumulative extrinsic reward obtained by the agent over its entire lifetime, as the main objective.
 To this end, we adopt the multi-lifetime setting of the Optimal Rewards Framework~\citep{singh2009rewards} in which an agent is initialised randomly at the start of each lifetime and then faces a stationary or non-stationary task drawn from some distribution.
 In this setting, the only knowledge that is transferred across lifetimes is the reward instead of the policy.
 Specifically, the goal is to learn a single intrinsic reward function that, when used to adapt the agent's policy using a standard episodic RL algorithm, ends up optimising the cumulative extrinsic reward over its lifetime.

-In previous work, good reward functions were found via exhaustive search, limiting the range of applicability of the framework.
-Here, we develop a more scalable gradient-based method~\citep{xu2018meta} for learning the intrinsic rewards by exploiting the fact the interaction between the policy update and the reward function is differentiable~\citep{zheng2018learning}.
-Since it is infeasible to backpropgate through the full computation graph that spans across the entire lifetime, we truncate the unrolled computation graph of learning updates up to some horizon.
-However, we handle the long-term credit assignment by using a lifetime value function that estimates the remaining lifetime return, which needs to take into account changing policies.
-Our main \emph{scientific} contributions are a sequence of empirical studies on carefully designed environments that show how our learned intrinsic rewards can capture useful regularities in the interaction between a learning agent and an environment sampled from a distribution, and how the learned intrinsic reward can generalise to changed dynamics and agent architectures.
-Collectively, our contributions present an effective approach to the discovery of intrinsic rewards that can help an agent optimise the extrinsic rewards collected in a lifetime.
+In previous work, good reward functions were found via exhaustive search, limiting the range of applicability.
+We develop a more scalable gradient-based method for learning intrinsic rewards by exploiting the fact that the interaction between the policy update and the reward function is differentiable~\citep{zheng2018learning}.
+Moreover, unlike the prior work, we parameterise the reward function by a recurrent neural network unrolled over the entire lifetime and train it to maximise lifetime return, which is crucial for the reward function to capture long-term temporal dependencies (e.g., novelty of states across episodes).
+To handle long-term credit assignment that spans the lifetime, we use a lifetime value function that estimates the remaining lifetime return.

+Our main contributions and findings are as follows: (1) Through carefully designed environments, we show that learned intrinsic reward functions can capture a rich form of knowledge such as long-term exploration (e.g., exploring uncertain states) and exploitation (e.g., anticipating environment changes) across multiple episodes.
+To our knowledge, this is the first work that shows the feasibility of learning such complex knowledge into reward functions.
+(2) We show that ``what to do'' knowledge captured by the reward functions can generalise to changing dynamics of the environment and new learning agents, whereas policy transfer methods do not generalise well, which provides insights into the usefulness of rewards as a locus of knowledge.

 \cutsectionup